MangeshAru/OOPS-/README.md

 `Object`
 - Object is an instance of class i.e., it is the real entity.
 - Object allocate memory and it can call as many times as per requirement.
-- **new** keyword is to define object of class.
+- new keyword is to define object of class.
 ex:
  Employee emp = new Employee()

  `static keyword`
  - static keyword acts as a modifier on attritbutes, methods and inner class.
  - static keyword declares that the attributes or methods is associated with the class as the whole rather than any particular instance of class.
- - The static member are often called as the "class attritbute" or "class method".
+ - The static member are often called as the "class attribute" or "class method".
  - Attribute and Method are access using className.